slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9762-8/packetizer_raw_output.md

 Define the fallback behavior when a DHCPv6 REPLY is received from a non-link‑local address, either by mandating that REPLYs must use a link‑local source or by specifying how to derive an appropriate association when they do not.

+**Severity:** Medium
+  *Basis:* This underspecification can result in inconsistent implementations in environments where DHCPv6 REPLYs may originate from non-link‑local addresses, thus affecting the intended source address selection mechanism.

+**Confidence:** High

 ---